pemn/pycds/README.md

 (multiple modules included by default in WinPython)
 `pip install msal`
 `pip install selenium`
+Selenium requires the chromedriver.exe to be in the same folder or somewhere in $PATH.
 ## Tutorial
 ### Installation
 Manually download all files.